SSWConsulting/SSW.Rules.Content/rules/oxford-comma/rule.md

 ---
 The "Oxford comma" has the distinction of being one of the most hotly debated elements of the English language.

+K﻿nowing when to use the Oxford comma helps to create more consistent and easier to read documentation.

-The Oxford comma, also referred to as the series comma or serial comma, is placed in a series of three or more items before the coordinating conjunction.
+Also referred to as the series comma or serial comma, an Oxford comma is placed in a series of three or more items before the coordinating conjunction.
 It can be used in both "and" and "or" lists as the last comma separating a series of items.
 It works to help order these items and provide a distinction between the items on the list, particularly the last two items.

-K﻿nowing when to use the Oxford comma helps to create more consistent and easier to read documentation.

 <!--endintro-->

-Place your content here.
+A comma should only be used between the last two items of a list if it removes potential ambiguity, otherwise no comma is required.

 ::: greybox
-Bad example text
+Adam, Matt, and Lee got on a call to discuss the use of the Oxford comma
 :::
 ::: bad
-Figure: Bad example - and why
+Figure: Bad example - the extra comma after "Matt" is unnecessary and just adds clutter
 :::

 ::: greybox